ceandrade/brkga_mp_ipr_cpp/docs/_sources/class_BRKGA_BRKGA_MP_IPR.rst.txt

 	void initialize(bool true_init = true)

-Initialize the populations and others parameters of the algorithm.
+Initializes the populations and others parameters of the algorithm.

 If a initial population is supplied, this method completes the remain individuals, if they do not exist.
 This method also performs the initial decoding of the chromosomes.
 Therefore, depending on the decoder implementation, this can take a while, and the user may want to time such procedure in his/her experiments.